micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 names.
 Modern editors, with accurate indexers, are capable of showing the variable definition when hovering over the name, thus providing help in case it is not clear when the variable is an array or not.
-Plus that the presense of parenthesis is a clear sign of an array.
+Plus that the presence of parenthesis is a clear sign of an array.

 ## Pairs of opposed actions or names